MarquisF/ts-exp-platform/README.md

 # ts-exp-platform
-A tiny experimental platform for learning typescript
+A tiny experimental platform for learning typescript.